odidev/arm-learning-paths/content/learning-paths/server-and-cloud/ecs/deployment.md

 ![image](https://user-images.githubusercontent.com/87687468/235840972-51355567-ac19-476d-b969-7c010cb41688.png)

 ## Create an ECS Task
 The ECS Task is the action that takes our image and deploys it to a container.
-To create an ECS Task lets go back to the ECS page and do the following:
+To create an ECS Task do the following:
 * Select `Task Definitions` from the left menu.
 Then select `Create new Task Definition`.

 ![image](https://user-images.githubusercontent.com/87687468/235845002-667547ac-5cb4-4dfb-b81c-0c379bd45745.png)